stats-tgeorge/docs/submitting.md

 ## The review process

+We encourage you to familiarize yourself with our [review criteria](review_criteria.html) as this will help you understand what our reviewers will be looking for.
+Broadly speaking though, provided you have followed our pre-submission steps and meet our submission requirements then you should expect a rapid review (typically less than two weeks).

 After submission:

-- An Associate Editor-in-Chief will carry out an initial check of your submission, and proceed to assign a handling editor.
+- The Editor-in-Chief will carry out an initial check of your submission, and proceed to assign a handling editor.
-- The handling editor will assign two or more JOSS reviewers, and the review will be carried out in the [JOSS reviews repository](https://github.com/openjournals/joss-reviews).
+- The handling editor will assign two or more JOSE reviewers, and the review will be carried out in the [JOSE reviews repository](https://github.com/openjournals/jose-reviews).
 - Authors will respond to reviewer-raised issues (if any are raised) on the submission repository's issue tracker.
 Reviewer and editor contributions, like any other contributions, should be acknowledged in the repository.
-- Upon successful completion of the review, authors will make a tagged release of the software, and deposit a copy of the repository with a data-archiving service such as [Zenodo](https://zenodo.org/) or [figshare](https://figshare.com/), get a DOI for the archive, and update the review issue thread with the version number and DOI.
+- Upon successful completion of the review, deposit a copy of your (updated) repository with a data-archiving service such as [Zenodo](https://zenodo.org/) or [figshare](https://figshare.com/), get a DOI for the archive, and update the review issue thread with the DOI.
-- After we assign a DOI for your accepted JOSS paper, its metadata is deposited with CrossRef and listed on the JOSS website.
+- After we assign a DOI for your accepted JOSE paper, its metadata is deposited with CrossRef and listed on the JOSE website.
-- The review issue will be closed, and an automatic tweet from [@JOSS_TheOJ](https://twitter.com/JOSS_TheOJ) will announce it!
+- The review issue will be closed, and an automatic tweet from [@JOSE_TheOJ](https://twitter.com/JOSE_TheOJ) will announce it!

 If you want to learn more details about the review process, take a look at the [reviewer guidelines](reviewer_guidelines.html).